I'm Here to Listen

 This is such a rollercoaster of emotions.
 Decisions are many, and the helplessness and lack of control can lead to depression, post traumatic stress and marital isolation.
 Having struggled to have children myself, it is a journey I know only too well.
 I have helped couple's make decisions, plans and perspective about their journey.

-Making the decision to use an egg donor is filled with loss and confusion.
-There are also many issues on disclosure.
+Making the decision to use an egg or sperm donor is filled with loss and confusion.
+There are also many issues on disclosure and transparency.
 It is a process, but one that can be managed.
 I have assessed donors for many years, and helped couple's come to terms with moving forward when other avenues have been exhausted.
+This includes the assessment of known donors and recipients, resulting in Known Gamete Agreements.

 Perhaps one of the hardest and most invasive forms of fertility treatment of which not much is known.
 A beautiful gift of proportions that are inexplicable but an unknown journey that can be made easier with support.
-I have been doing forensic surrogacy reports for in excess of twenty years.
+I have been doing forensic surrogacy reports for almost thirty years.
+South Africa is at the forefront of surrogacy in the world with specific law culminating in a Surrogate Motherhood Agreement, through the High Court.
+I also focus on mediating surrogacy journeys once the application is granted, managing the relationship between the parties.

 When the question becomes "Is this it?" or "This is it", it's time for some guidance.